mryeminaung/microprocessor-interfacing-lab/README.md

 ## Interrupts

 Understand the concept of interrupts in Arduino.
 Explore how to use interrupts to respond to external events and improve the efficiency of your programs.

+## Temperature Sensor

+Understanding and measuring temperature is a fundamental aspect of many electronic projects.
+Explore how to use a temperature sensor to obtain accurate temperature readings and potentially display them on an LCD (Liquid Crystal Display)